mesonbuild/meson/devdocs/markdown/index.md

 ## General information

-Some general informations on the development process of Meson and how to contribute.
+Some general information on the development process of Meson and how to contribute.

 ### Community